Call us (863) 858-5554

 The Brain–Body Mechanisms Behind Food Addiction

-1. Dopamine Dysregulation
+1. Dopamine Dysregulation in Food Addiction

 When we eat hyperpalatable foods, the brain releases a surge of dopamine in the nucleus accumbens—the same reward area activated by drugs like cocaine or opioids.
 Over time, the brain may require more of that stimulus to achieve the same pleasure, leading to cravings and compulsive eating.

-2. Stress and Cortisol
+2. Stress and Cortisol‘

 Chronic stress triggers cortisol, increasing appetite and preference for “comfort foods.”
 This stress-eating loop reinforces emotional dependency on food as a coping mechanism.